Storytelling: how to reset an organisation’s narrative to inspire change

 And for leaders to win over their people – to bring them with them on a journey of uncertainty and change – they need to win hearts and minds; create meaning and purpose in the workplace.
 It’s not enough to connect people rationally to change.
 Leaders need to create an emotional connection in order to stimulate the energy and collective spirit needed to power their teams through challenging times, where change is embraced rather than seen as a threat.
 And yet winning hearts and minds is without doubt one of the hardest parts of change to achieve.

-Over the last 16 years we at The Storytellers have worked with over 170 major organisations in a quest to find the most effective way of creating this emotional connection.
+Over the last 18 years The Storytellers have worked with over 180 major organisations in a quest to find the most effective way of creating this emotional connection.
 Without doubt, storytelling has a major role to play here.
 But what exactly is it that makes storytelling so effective in persuading and energising individuals?
 What draws us to a story, and how exactly does it influence how we think, feel and act?

 There are five key traits of a memorable and inspiring story, each of which can be applied to the world of business.
 Explore them in full by completing the form on this page.